AlgoMaster Logo

 stdio: Local Communication

 With stdio transport, the MCP server runs as a child process of the host application.
-The client spawns the server process and communicates with it by writing JSON-RPC messages to the server's standard input and reading responses from its standard output.
+The client starts the server process and communicates with it by writing JSON-RPC messages to the server's standard input and reading responses from its standard output.

 The downside is that stdio servers are tied to a single host process.
 You cannot share a stdio server across multiple users or applications.
 If the host restarts, the server restarts too, losing any in-memory state.